 Address: still serving in Egypt with 2nd Battalion, Sherwood Foresters

 Address: Water Lane, Radcliffe on Trent

-Robert Vickerstaff is an absent voter as he is still in the military.
+Robert Vickerstaff was an absent voter as he was still in the military.

 Address: Council houses, Sydney Grove, Radcliffe on Trent